2025 Roadtrip MA-KY-IL-IA-SD-WY-CO then SD-MA

 Making Miles:

 This is a lot of driving and our efficiency in somewhat planned.
 Over years of road trips we have found that Love’s Truck Stops has generously synchronized their locations to our driving habits (you think?).
 For decades we travelled with a dog and found that about 3.5 hours between stops is balanced for us.
-We use their app and lay out fuel, food and comfort stops.
+We use the Love’s truck-stop app and lay out fuel, food and comfort stops.
 It is all a plan we can easily follow.
 We plan 20 minutes at each stop and typically two to three stops per travel day.
 This plan will support us to Rapid City.
-The there will be a blend of local truck stops and Love’s.
+From there will be a blend of local truck stops and Love’s.
 Can’t beat the convenience!

 Additionally, we have our “mandatory” stop at the world largest truck stop IOWA80TruckStop.com